 - If you and your partner were never married but own property together, you can start a partition case in the Civil Division of Vermont Superior Court.
 These cases are complicated, and you may want to contact the Vermont Bar Association Lawyer Referral Service for a private lawyer.

 Whether or not you can start a divorce in Vermont depends on your answers to a few questions.

 Do you and/or your spouse live in Vermont now?
 You can start a Vermont divorce if either of you has lived in Vermont for at least the past six months.

 If neither of you live in Vermont, a Vermont family court will only take your divorce case if these four things are true:

 - You got married or got a civil union in Vermont.

 - You and your spouse currently live in states where you can't get a divorce or dissolve your civil union.

-- You don't have school-age children, and
+- You don't have minor children (under 18), and

 - You and your spouse already have an agreement about how to deal with your property and debts.